 In the years 2000-2006, Americans showed the greatest interest in media reports about war and terrorism (US-linked), then money, bad weather, man-made and natural disasters next, followed by health and safety, crime and social violence, war/terrorism (non-US), domestic policy (not sure what that means), campaigns and elections, and politics.
 Lowest interest was in personalities and entertainment, celebrity scandals, science and technology, and other nations.

-Image, right: “Do we like bad news more than good news?”
+Image, above: “Do we like bad news more than good news?”

 When a news site in 2014 tried reporting only good news for an entire day, it lost two thirds of its normal readership that day.

 Prominent Canadian leadership consultant and executive coach, Ray Williams said in 2019:

 Media studies show that bad news far outweighs good news by as much as seventeen negative news reports for every one good news report.
 Why?
 The answer may lie in the work of evolutionary psychologists and neuroscientists.
 Humans seek out news of dramatic, negative events.
 These experts say that our brains evolved in a hunter-gatherer environment where anything novel or dramatic had to be attended to immediately for survival.
 So while we no longer defend ourselves against saber-toothed tigers, our brains have not caught up.

 Many studies have shown that we care more about the threat of bad things than we do about the prospect of good things.
 Our negative brain tripwires are far more sensitive than our positive triggers.
 We tend to get more fearful than happy.
 And each time we experience fear we turn on our stress hormones.